ryyppy/reason-workshop/README.md

 npm install -g bs-platform
 ```

-For this workshop we might need this tool to bootstrap a blank
-project... in every project you are required to add `bs-platform` as a
+Later on for this workshop we need this tool to bootstrap add BS to an existing JS project... in every project you are required to add `bs-platform` as a
 devDependency, so usually it's not really necessary to have it installed.

 ## Overview